BabylonJSGuide/docampus/content/babylon101/library/combine.md

 ![house 5](/img/campus/house5.png)

-The first thing we note is that the whole house is covered in only one of the material used.
-Fortunately this can be corrected using the multiMultiMaterial parameter of *MergeMeshes, unfortunately this is the final parameter of a long list.
+The first thing we note is that the whole house is covered in only one of the materials used.
+Fortunately this can be corrected using the multiMultiMaterial parameter of *MergeMeshes*, unfortunately this is the final parameter of a long list.
 The code now looks like
 ```javascript
 const house = BABYLON.Mesh.MergeMeshes([box, roof], true, false, null, false, true);
 ```